wp-plugins/mailchimp-for-wp/readme.txt

 **Sign-Up Checkbox**
 Commenters and subscribers are valuable visitors who are most likely interested to be on your mailinglist.
 This plugin makes it easy for them, all they have to do is check a single checkbox when commenting or registering on your website!

-You can add this checkbox to ANY form you like, including Contact Form 7 forms.
-The plugin will take care of the rest.
+You can add sign-up checkboxes to ANY form you like including Contact Form 7 forms.

 == Installation ==

 1. In your WordPress admin panel, go to Plugins > New Plugin, search for "MailChimp for WP" and click "Install now"
 1. Alternatively, download the plugin and upload the contents of mailchimp-for-wp.zip to your plugins directory, which usually is `/wp-content/plugins/`.
 1. Activate the plugin
-1. Fill in your MailChimp API key in the plugin's options.
+1. Set your MailChimp API key in the plugin settings.
 1. Select at least one list to subscribe visitors to.
 1. (Optional) Select to which forms the sign-up checkbox should be added.
 1. (Optional) Create a form and show it in your posts, pages or text widgets using the shortcode `[mc4wp-form]`.